-To use Oregon’s law, you must make 3 requests to your prescribing physician, specifically:
+To use Oregon’s Death With Dignity law, you must make 3 requests to your prescribing physician:

 What about the medication?

-There are several medication options, and your prescribing physician will discuss these with you.
+Your prescribing physician will discuss the medication with you.
 The physician must deliver the prescription to the pharmacy, either personally or my mail.
-A family member or friend may pick up the medications.
+A family member or friend may pick up the medications from the pharmacy.

-You must be able to self-administer the medication either by swallowing or by self-administering a feeding tube.
+You must be able to self-administer the medication either by swallowing or by a feeding tube.

-There is no obligation to fill the prescription or take the medication if you have it.
-If you do not use the medication, call us for instructions for its disposal.
+There is never an obligation to fill the prescription or take the medication.
+If you do not use the medication, call us for instructions on how to dispose of it.

 Would my Life Insurance benefits be affected?

-Life insurance benefits are not affected by using Oregon’s law.
-The law requires that the death certificate indicates that the death was due to your underlying illness.
+Life insurance benefits are not affected by using DWD law.
+The death certificate states the death was due to an underlying illness.

 How is End of Life Choices Oregon involved?

-Experienced volunteers are available to meet with you and assist you through the process.
-Our volunteers can answer questions about Oregon’s DWD Act and address your concerns.
+Experienced volunteers meet with you and assist you through this process.
+Our volunteers can answer questions about DWD and address your concerns.
 It is your choice whether you would like your volunteer to be present at the time you take the medication.
-We assist with preparation and support your family and friends in attendance.
+We assist with preparation and support your family and friends who are in attendance.